CactuseSecurity/firewall-orchestrator/documentation/developer-docs/visual-studio-code.md

 ### Add a solution to make Intellisense and Omnisharp work

+- if in a .cs file no references for objects are shown, just start editing (changing) it and the references will appear
 - Go to File - Preferences - Settings
 - search for omnisharp (in extension c# configuration) and enter the name of the missing / not working solution (project) into the "Omnisharp: Default Launch Solution" form, e.g. FWO.sln or FWO_Auth.sln